prrvchr/prrvchr.github.io/README.md

 ### ![eMailerOOo logo][5] [eMailerOOo][6]

-This extension allows you to send documents in LibreOffice / OpenOffice as an email, possibly by mail merge, to your telephone contacts.
+This extension allows you to send documents in LibreOffice / OpenOffice as an email, possibly by mail merge following a mailing list from the data source.
-It also provides an API usable in BASIC allowing you to send emails and supporting the most advanced technologies (OAuth2 protocol, Mozilla IspDB, HTTP instead of SMTP/IMAP, ...).
+It also provides an API usable in BASIC allowing you to send emails with support for the most advanced technologies (OAuth2 protocol, Mozilla IspDB, HTTP instead of SMTP/IMAP, ...).

 Direct download: **[eMailerOOo.oxt][7]** [![Download][8]][7]